Skip to main content

 clinton lewinsky

-Clinton became the second U.S. president to ever be impeached after revelations of an affair with Monica Lewinsky.
+Clinton became the second U.S. president to be impeached after revelations of an affair with Monica Lewinsky.

 Andrew Jackson broke with many precedents during his two terms.

-Andrew Jackson broke with many precedents during his two terms as President.
+Andrew Jackson broke with many precedents during his two terms as president.

 Andrew Jackson's accession to the presidency in 1829 was only the second time under the United States Constitution that the reins of power were transferred from one political party to another.
 The first time was when Jefferson became president in 1801, and although he removed a number of Federalist officeholders, he was in principle opposed to wholesale removals for party reasons.
 Madison held these principles, as did Monroe and Adams, both of whom refused to take advantage of the opportunity that the Tenure of Office Act of 1820 gave them to appoint their political friends.